-Teachers invest a great deal of time and energy into their students.
-Even outside of the classroom, teachers plan lessons, grade tests, run clubs and extracurriculars, and provide extra support for their students.
+We all know how committed teachers are to their students.
+Beyond class hours, teachers plan lessons, grade tests, run clubs and extracurriculars, and provide extra support for their students during their “off” time.
 So it’s no wonder so many teachers report feeling overworked and underappreciated.
-A tool like screen sharing for teachers can make their lives easier while also improving education as a whole.
+A tool like screen sharing for teachers can help them be excellent instructors without sacrificing so much of their time.

 Due to its friendliness and ease of use, screen sharing for teachers has become a popular teaching tool in the digital age.
-It allows educators to show their screens on a display directly to their class.
-It can be used in many instances to facilitate education, including: showing students how to solve a problem, explaining how to complete a task, or even sharing new resources with them.
+The technology gives educators the ability to share their screens on a classroom display without the need for wires or adaptors.

 New technology is raising the bar for classroom teaching as students and teachers have returned this fall to classes.
 The only way to achieve this is if teachers invest the time and the effort to create empathic, engaging and equitable classroom environments, from kindergarten to postsecondary education.
 A simple tool such as screen-sharing can greatly benefit school districts and their teachers.